abriosi/gmm-mml/README.md

 Original [paper](http://www.lx.it.pt/~mtf/IEEE_TPAMI_2002.pdf)

-Unsupervised learning of gaussian mixture models uses a minimum message length like criterion to learn the optimal number of components in a finite gaussian mixture model.
+Unsupervised learning of Gaussian mixture models uses a minimum message length like criterion to learn the optimal number of components in a finite Gaussian mixture model.

 ## Installation